• Skip to main content

 Patiently, wait for Windows Store Cache to be cleared, after which the black screen will close and you will see Windows Store launching on your computer.

-Go to Settings > Privacy > select Location in the left-pane.
-In the right-pane, scroll down to ‘Location History’ section and click on the Clear button.
+1. Open Settings > select Privacy & Security in the left-pane.
+In the right-pane, scroll down to “App Permissions” section and click on Location.

 Clear Windows Icon Cache

-If you have enabled the option to automatically create System Restore Points, your computer is likely to be filled up with multiple System Restore Points, unnecessarily taking up storage space on your computer.
+If you have enabled the option to automatically create System Restore Points, your computer is likely to be filled up with multiple System Restore Points, unnecessarily taking up storage space on the computer.

 Windows will now delete all the System Restore points on your computer and keep only the most recent System Restore point on your computer.